snakypy/dotctrl/README.rst

 _________________

-`Dotctrl` is a package for managing your "dotfiles" on Linux. `Dotctrl` works on top of a configuration file that contains the absolute paths of the place of origin of dotfiles.
+`Dotctrl` is a package for managing your "dotfiles" on Linux or macOS. `Dotctrl` works on top of a configuration file that contains the absolute paths of the place of origin of dotfiles.

 Features
 --------